GShef/Udacity-Deep-Learning-Nanodegree/README.md

 4. Generate Faces
   Generative Adversarial Network (GAN) to generate new faces using existing celebrity images.

-5. DeploymentSageMake
+5. Amazon SageMaker
-  Deploying a Sentiment Analysis Model
+  Deploying a Sentiment Analysis Model using Amazon SageMaker